Full Formatting Service

 “Smart” headings and automated Table of Contents

-• I apply self-adjusting “smart” numbering to every chapter title, appendix title and numbered section, guaranteeing automatic and 100% correct numbering throughout your thesis.
+- I apply self-adjusting “smart” numbering to every chapter title, appendix title and numbered section, guaranteeing automatic and 100% correct labelling and numbering throughout your thesis.

 “Smart” captions and automated List of Figures and List of Tables